 Every Amazon S3 library I can lay my hands on (for Python at least), seems to read the entire file to be uploaded into memory before sending it.
-This might by ok when uploading lots of small files, but I have needed to upload a lot of very large files, and my poor old server would creak under the weight of that kind of memory usage.
+This might be alright when uploading lots of small files, but I have needed to upload a lot of very large files, and my poor old server would creak under the weight of that kind of memory usage.

 S3 is essentially a big python dictionary in the cloud, you give it a key and a value(file) to store, and later on you can read it back out again.
 S3 has a nice HTTP API, so you can read and write to the store using standard HTTP libraries.

 The area you put your files into is called a bucket.
 Bucket names (which have restrictions) are globally unique, that is, if you make a bucket called holiday_photos, then no one else using s3 can have a bucket called holiday_photos, which might sound weird, but it has its advantages, you can now access your files from http://holiday_photos.s3.amazonaws.com/.
 If you set the permissions up so anyone can read the contents of the bucket, the whole world can see you files via http://holiday_photos.s3.amazonaws.com/.

 The flip side of this, is that you can upload your files, lets say "meonthebeach.jpg" by using HTTP PUT, in this case PUT to http://holiday_photos.s3.amazonaws.com/meonthebeach.jpg.